kiranquidwai/av-gps-speed-drop-streaming/README.md

 ## Why I Chose This Window Type

-I chose a **sliding window** because sudden deceleration must be detected continuously, not only at fixed non-overlapping intervals.
-A 1-minute window gives enough readings to calculate a stable average speed, while the 10-second slide allows the pipeline to check for rapid speed changes frequently.
+I have chosen the sliding window because the continuous detection of sudden speed change is needed, so for this, overlapping  intervals are required and not the non-overlapping intervals.
+A 1-minute window has given enough readings to calculate a stable average speed, while the 10-second slide allows the pipeline to check for rapid speed changes frequently.
 This matches the autonomous fleet telemetry scenario because an accident-like event may occur within a short time period.
-If a tumbling window were used, a sudden drop could be split across two separate windows and become harder to detect.
-The sliding window reduces that risk because consecutive windows overlap and update every 10 seconds.

 ---

 ## Where the Pipeline Requires State

-The pipeline requires state in two main places.
+The pipeline requires state in two places.

-First, Spark maintains state for the sliding-window aggregation.
-Since the pipeline calculates average speed per vehicle over event-time windows, Spark must keep partial values such as sums and counts until each window is complete.
-The `withWatermark("event_time", "2 minutes")` setting tells Spark how long to keep late-arriving event-time data before old window state can be removed.
+The pipeline needs state in two places.

+1. Spark needs to remember the data inside each sliding window, so when the program calculates the average speed for each vehicle over a 1-minute window, Spark should keep the speed values long enough to calculate the average.
+Therefore the watermark will help the Spark to decide when old window data is no longer needed and can be cleared.

-Second, the alert logic requires state because the current window’s average speed must be compared with the previous window’s average speed for the same vehicle.
-The program stores the previous window average in memory and compares it against the current average.
-Without this state, the system could calculate average speed, but it could not detect whether the speed dropped by more than 20 km/h from one window to the next.
+2. The alert logic also needs memory, so to detect a sudden speed drop, the program should compare the current window’s average speed with the previous window’s average speed for the same vehicle.
+Therefore the previous average speed is stored temporarily.
+Without storing this previous value, the program could only show the current speed average, but it would not know whether the vehicle slowed down by more than 20 km/h.

 ---